backdropFilter

 or position: "fixed"

 CSS property applies graphical effects like blur or color shift to an element.
-Filters are commonly used to adjust the rendering of images, backgrounds, and borders.string
+Filters are commonly used to adjust the rendering of images, backgrounds, and borders.

 property before theoutlineColor